fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-a-new-sparc-dataset-with-soda.md

 Once the dataset is generated, you will be prompted to share it with the Curation Team.
 Click on Yes.

-## Organize dataset according to the SPARC Dataset Structure
+## Submit Dataset to the Curation Team for Review

 You can find this feature under `Share with Curation Team` under the `Disseminate Dataset` tab.
 The dataset you created during step A2 should be automatically selected (you can select another one by clicking on the pencil symbol next to `Current dataset`).
 Simply click on `Share now` to share your dataset with the Curation Team for review.